My "bump" was in 2016, aged 48, when I suffered a stroke. This blog charts my recovery. (Header clipart licensed by pngguru.com.)

 Note finally that the only thing which would need to know these numbers would be the voting system used in parliament, although of course they should also be released to the public, for transparency’s sake.
 But your MP would basically have something which says, “I am X”, and parliament’s system would say, “X has 0.6123 (say) votes”.
 The MP would not need to remember the number.

-Formerly Stroke Survivor UK.
-Designed/developed IT systems for banks, but had a stroke in 2016, aged 48.
-Returned to developing from home, plus do some voluntary work.
+Designed/developed IT systems in finance, but had a stroke in 2016, aged 48.
+Returned to developing mainly health-related software from home, plus do some voluntary work.
 Married, with a grown-up, left-home daughter.

 View all posts by Mister Bump UK